sanahmurtuza09/RevoraAI/README.md

 2. Run the app locally (see below)

 The intent is not to replace clinician judgment, but to augment preparation and surface patterns efficiently.

 ---

+## Data & Privacy

+This public demo uses local development data only.
+AI features are disabled in the deployed version to prevent API key exposure.
+No real clinical data is stored or transmitted.

+---